jsm28/IMOLean/README.md

 different.
 A reference to a triangle is taken to mean a nondegenerate triangle.

+A reference to a circle is taken to mean one with positive radius (not included in the definition of `Sphere` in mathlib), but the implicit hypothesis on the radius can be omitted in cases where it is sufficiently obvious from the other hypotheses, such as when it is specified as a circumcircle, incircle or excircle of a triangle or when two distinct points are given on the circle.

 Where such references implying some form of nondegeneracy appear in the conclusion of a problem rather than as a hypothesis of the problem, the corresponding formal statement appears as part of the